karapostK/hassaku/README.md

 Optionally, you can set the number of sampled configurations by `-ns` (e.g., `-ns 50`), cpus and gpus for each trial, <=1 values are allowed, using `-ncpu -ngpu` (e.g., `-ncpu 1 -ngpu 0.2`), and the number of concurrent trial with `-nc` (e.g., `-nc 3`).

-4) Track all of your trails on wandb
+4) Track all of your trials on wandb